Hayley Wickenheiser: Post-playing career

 In July 2022, she was named assistant general manager for the Toronto Maple Leafs.
+On July 10, 2026, she was fired by the Maple Leafs.

-Softball and fastball career
+Softball career

 Wickenheiser is an accomplished softball player.
 On June 24, 2000, she was named to the Canadian softball team for the 2000 Summer Olympics.
 This was the culmination of a long ball career.
 In 1994, she participated at Canadian Midget Nationals, where she was named All-Canadian Shortstop and Top Batter.
 In 1995, Wickenheiser was a member of Team Canada at the World Junior Fastball Championships, held in Normal, Illinois.
 Canada finished fifth at this event.
 In 1997, Wickenheiser participated at Midget Nationals with the Silver Springs 76ers.
 Her team finished second and Wickenheiser was again named All Star Shortstop and Top Batter.
 In 1999, she also participated at Senior Nationals, where her team finished fourth.
 In 2000, Wickenheiser attended and competed for Simon Fraser University, and helped lead the team to a 38 and 13 record, en route to a 3rd-place finish at the NAIA National Championships.
 Later that summer she competed in the Summer Olympic games in Sydney, Australia, where she led Canada with the team's highest batting average.
 Canada was competitive, but finished the tournament with a 1–6 record, losing three games by one run.
 Since that Olympics, Wickenheiser has not been as active in softball.